 Serial follows host Sarah Koenig’s epistemological journey to reinvestigate the 1999 murder of high school student Hae Min Lee.
 Unbreakable is a witty episodic comedy that uses the visual vocabulary of beloved proto-feminist sit-coms like The Mary Tyler Moore Show and Laverne & Shirley to tell the fish-out-of-water-and-into-the-big-city story of its titular heroine’s attempts to adjust not only to New York, but also the twenty-first century.

 And that’s where the comparison comes in.
-Kimmy can be called “unbreakable” because a cult leader attempted to break her, by locking her and three other women in an underground bunker in Indiana for 15 years.
+Kimmy can be called “unbreakable” because a cult leader attempted to break her, by locking her and three other women in one of those underground satellite shelters in Indiana for 15 years.

 Let’s pause to consider the darkness of that premise.
 For 15 years, the lead character of this comedy was imprisoned underground by “Savior Rick,” forced to dress in nineteenth-century-era clothing to impose “modesty,” peform meaningless and endless labor, and participate in call-and-response sermons that blamed the apocalypse on the stupidity of women.